Nicholas282787728/CbLab/concepts/performing-a-consistency-check.md

 ## Performing a Consistency Check

 The backup files may be corrupted as a result of direct access to your cloud storage.

 * The backup files may be corrupted due to the internal issue with the cloud storage provider.
 * In the local backup scenario, the user may replace the disk or NAS device where the actual backup files absent

 To ensure seamless recovery, implement regular proactive consistency checks.

+Check the consistency of your backups on a regular basis to make sure you stay prepared for a recovery.

+If you had an inconsistent state of your CloudBerry Backup local repository, the check consistency will show a "warning status":

+You can click on the datetime label to get more details of the check result - for example, you could have missed files on your local repository or out of date files:

+---

 Run OR Schedule

 UI: Welcome tab of the

 ![](/assets/backup-welcome-storage-accounts-run-consistency-check.png)